f5devcentral/f5-agility-labs-xc/docs/class9/class9.rst

 Launching the virtual lab environment requires an F5 Unified Demo Framework (UDF) account.
 Login to the F5 **Policy Supervisor** console requires a valid Microsoft account.
-Upon launching this virtual lab, students are provided an ephemeral F5 Distributed Cloud account that allows them to login to both F5 Distributed Cloud and F5 **Policy Supervisor** consoles.
+Upon launching this virtual lab, students are provided an ephemeral F5 Distributed Cloud account that allows them to login to the F5 Distributed Cloud console.

 .. note:: *Students who already have an F5 Distributed Cloud account can use their existing credentials to access the F5* **Policy Supervisor** *console*.